Andén: Engineering

 Andenes were complicated to build, requiring provisions for drainage and irrigation.
 The first step in constructing an andén was to lay an underground or bedrock foundation about 1 m deep to lend strength and stability to the retaining wall, which might rise about 2 m above the slope of the ground.
-Behind the retaining wall, the bottom 1 m was filled with large stones, overlaid by a layer about 1 m thick of sand or gravel.
+Behind the foundation, the bottom 1 m was filled with large stones, overlaid by a layer about 1 m thick of sand or gravel.
 Capping the top of the terrace was a layer of topsoil about 1 m thick.
 The result was a terrace providing "well-drained rich soil and a level surface for growing crops."
 At prestigious or royal sites, such as Machu Picchu, finely cut stone was used as the outer (visible) face of the retaining wall.
 The planting surface of an andén is variable, but in the Colca Valley averages 3 m wide.

 The rock and sand layers were to aid drainage of excessive precipitation and were especially important in areas with abundant rainfall.
 At Machu Picchu, surface drains conveyed excess water to a main drain which supplied water to fountains and a domestic water supply canal.
 In arid areas, such as the Colca Valley, where Andenes are still cultivated, water for irrigation is brought down from the snow melt of high peaks and springs via a complex system of canals and reservoirs.
 Irrigation water is released from a reservoir onto the top-most andén and the overflow irrigates the lower andenes.
 If irrigation water is inadequate, agriculture on the lower andenes will fail.
 As strategies of risk management, farmers in the present day – and probably in pre-Columbian times – have up to 30 plots of land at different locations and grow a wide variety of crops.